 The University of Warsaw offers a number of programs in English, among them general medicine and dentistry.

 This Polish medical university program in English was established in 1993.
-Today it offers a six-year track in medicine for high school graduates and a four-year track for those with a first degree.
+Today it offers a six-year track in medicine for high school graduates, and a four-year track for those with a first degree.

 Warsaw hosts over 200,000 foreign students a year.

-A number of the medical departments in the university hospitals of Szczecin, such as orthopedics, heart and chest surgery, neurosurgery and pediatrics, are considered leaders in their fields among European hospitals.
-They conduct some of the more complex treatments and operations performed today throughout the world.
-The plastic surgery department is considered foremost in all of Poland.
+The Polish medical school is associated with the university hospitals in the city, and is equipped with modern technology and advanced medical equipment which is on par with the leading hospitals in the EU.
+A number of the medical departments in the university hospitals of Szczecin, such as orthopedics, heart and chest surgery, neurosurgery and pediatrics, are considered leaders in their fields among European hospitals; they conduct some of the more complex treatments and operations performed throughout the world today.
+The plastic surgery department is considered the foremost in all of Poland.

-In 2009, an outstanding medical library was opened at the Pomeranian Medical University containing thousands of medical textbooks in English, international medical magazines, computer stations, comfortable reading halls and private study rooms.
+In 2009, an outstanding medical library was opened at the Pomeranian Medical University, containing thousands of medical textbooks in English, international medical magazines, computer stations, comfortable reading halls and private study rooms.

 The Lithuanian University of Health Sciences was founded on 30 June 2010, when the Seimas (Parliament) of the Republic of Lithuania passed a resolution to merge Kaunas University of Medicine (KMU) and the Lithuanian Veterinary Academy (LVA).
 Now LSMU is the biggest institution of higher education for biomedical sciences in Lithuania, continuing the best traditions of KMU and LVA for the study of medicine in Lithuania.
-The Lithuanian University of Health Sciences consists of two main academies: Medical Academy and Veterinary Academy.
+The Lithuanian University of Health Sciences consists of two main academies: the Medical Academy and the Veterinary Academy.

 Students of medicine, odontology and nursing gain their practical skills at the LSMU Hospital Kauno Klinikos, which is the largest medical institution in the Baltic States.
 More than 1,200 highly qualified doctors and 2,400 members of the nursing staff take care of over 78,000 patients at the LSMU Hospital each year.
 The entire medical staff values innovative and progressive methods of treatment and diagnostics, which meet global standards.

 This Czech medical school is located on the same campus as the University hospital, which makes for an easy commute.
 Classes take place in a single location, with most clinics just a few minutes walk from the lecture halls.
 The hospital premises at Palacky University Olomouc medical school provide all the required facilities, a library, a cafeteria, and a staff canteen.
-Students

 There are, on average, around 50 students admitted to the English medical programme each year, for a total of around 300 students.
 In addition, there are approximately 2,000 Czech students enrolled in the Czech medical school programme.
 In the course of 20 years of the English language Palacky University Olomouc General Medicine programme, students from over 15 different countries have graduated to become doctors.